arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The PLC program layer will manage internal communication and data handling.
 It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
 Then use this data to send out to or receive from the Arduino sketch layer.

 The Arduino sketch will handle data exchange bound between the PLC program layer and the IoT Cloud platform.
 The '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' manages shared variables that facilitate communication between the two systems.

+TODO Create an image focusing on PLCOut and PLCIn

 Let's break down each:

 - __PLCOut.Shared_Variable__: This variable refers to the data that is being sent from the PLC program layer to the IoT Cloud platform.
 In other words, it represents output from the PLC program.
 It could be sensor readings, status information, or any other data that the PLC program is designed to generate and share.